ordina-jworks/ordina-jworks.github.io/_posts/2020-07-28-10-Best-Practices-In-UX-UI-Design.md

 <img alt="ASOS uses very clear breadcrumbs" src="{{ '/img/2020-07-28-Best-Practices-In-UX-UI-Design/asos.png' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 400px;">

 With breadcrumbs, users can see in the blink of an eye in which (sub)category the current page belongs.
-The user perhaps ended up on this page by clicking a 'Recommended for you!' link and maybe he or she wants to take a look at similar items as well.
+This is interesting for your users who ended up on a specific product page through a Google search.
+By using breadcrumbs, your users are able to quickly understand where they are situated within your website.
-Being able to actually click on a (sub)category in the breadcrumbs help to do exactly that.
+Being able to actually click on a (sub)category in the breadcrumbs will help your users to easily retrieve an overview of similar products.

 Even when you're just mindlessly browsing a website and you clicked on twenty different items within a category, you don't want to click the back button twenty-one times to go back to the actual results within the current category.
 Breadcrumbs make sure that your user can browse your website more easily, which creates less frustration for your user, which hopefully creates a higher conversion.

 ## 8. Less clicks = better
+Usually.

 Try to save the user clicks as much as possible.
 Like Steve Krug describes in his [*Don't Make Me Think*](http://sensible.com/dmmt.html){:target="_blank" rel="noopener noreferrer"}, instead of only providing a tracking number for a shipment, you can add a link to the e-mail that opens the carrier's website with the tracking number already filled in.
 Another example would be to provide a Google Maps preview on the contact page instead of just providing the address.